lukelbd/vim-succinct/README.md

 Vim succinct
 ============

-A suite of utilities for efficiently editing documents using delimiters, text objects, text snippets, and file templates.
+A suite of utilities for succincty editing documents using delimiters, text objects, text snippets, and file templates.
 Includes the following features:

-* Adding custom delimiter keys with `speed#add_delims()`.
+* Adding custom delimiter keys with `succinct#add_delims()`.
 This simultaneously defines [vim-surround](https://github.com/tpope/vim-surround) delimiters for operations like `yss-` and `<C-s>-`, and [vim-textobj](https://github.com/kana/vim-textobj-user) text objects for operations like `ca-`, `ci-`, `da-`, `di-`.
 The delimiters can be function handles that prompt for user input and return strings or include `\1...\1` indicators (see `:help surround-customizing`).
-* Adding custom snippet keys with `speed#add_snippets()`.
+* Adding custom snippet keys with `succinct#add_snippets()`.
 Implementation is similar to the internal [vim-surround](https://github.com/tpope/vim-surround) implementation;
   `<C-d>-` is used to insert snippets, similar to `<C-s>-` for surround-delimiters.
   Delimiters can be function handles that prompt for user input and return strings or